-Local Heritage Assets Maps for Asset Justification Schedule 2 Reference Reference 1934 Tamworth Herald - for auction Historic Association: Believed to have been originally owned and built by the Lord of the Manor and sold to the Abell family, who were one of the founding members of the Amicable Society of the Parish of Great Sheepy.
-In the ownership of the Dawkins family of Temple Mill, Wellsborough in the late 19th/early 20th centuries.
+Local Heritage Assets Maps for Schedule 2 Asset Justification Reference 1934 Tamworth Herald - for auction Historic Association: Believed to have been originally owned and built by the Lord of the Manor and sold to the Abell family, who were one of the founding members of the Amicable Society of the Parish of Great Sheepy.
+In the ownership of the Dawkins family of Temple Mill, Wellsborough in the late 19 th /early 20 th centuries.
 Purchased by Charles Everitt Thurlow, owner of Sheepy Hall and Managing Director of Sheepy Mill and let to members of the management team at Sheepy Mill.
 History of Asset: (see also Historic Association) Probably owned by the Lord of the Manor and sold as part of his estate in 1811 to the Abell family.
 Appears on the enclosure map for Great Sheepy in 1815.
-Home of the Key family in the mid 19th century who were maltsters, followed by Sarah Miles, the niece of Alderman Miles of Atherstone.
-Seems to have had links with Sheepy Mill from the late 19th century to mid 20th century.
-In 1919 it comprised: entrance hall, front 20 th century.
+Home of the Key family in the mid 19 th century who were maltsters, followed by Sarah Miles, the niece of Alderman Miles of Atherstone.
+Seems to have had links with Sheepy Mill from the late 19 th century to mid 20 th century.
 In 1919 it comprised: entrance hall, front rooms, kitchen, scullery, pantries, cellar, 4 bedrooms and boxroom.
 Stable, coalhouse and closet.
-In1934 it sold for £520 subject to an annual tenancy of £30 to Mr Cook who was an ARP Warden for the village in World War 2.
-8 Sheepy Memorial Hall, 112 Main Road, Sheepy Magna Age: 1816.
+In1934 it sold for £520 subject to an annual tenancy of £30 to Mr Cook who was an ARP Warden for the village in 8 Sheepy Memorial Hall, 112 Main Road, Sheepy Magna World War 2.
+Age: 1816.
 Rarity: Originally the only chapel and alternative place of worship to the church in the village.
 Now the only community building Evidential Value: 28/8/1815 - Original deeds signed by the trustees.
 1816 - Evangelical Magazine.
 Congregational Year Book 1855 - Independency in Warwickshire by John Sibree &amp; M Caston Various trade directories 21/10/1921 - Charity Commission document agree to sale.
-2/1/1922 - Conveyance from Trustees of the Independent Chapel to W G Southwell & others
+2/1/1922 - Conveyance from Trustees of the Independent Chapel to W G Southwell &amp; others